-We are seeking expressions of interest from individuals and/or organisations who are willing to engage in the commercial development of the system.
+We are seeking expressions of interest from individuals and/or organisations who are willing to engage in further research and development of the system.
 Development of the technology should have a primary focus on providing impact for the Australian viticulture industry but can have application globally, as well as be used in other crops.

 Partnership options include, but are not limited to: